HaziqBinAfzal/jira-python-automation-bot/README.md

-# 🚀 Jira Python Automation Bot
+ 🚀 Jira Python Automation Bot

-A Python-based automation project that integrates with **Atlassian Jira REST API** to automatically create and manage issues (tasks).
+A Python-based automation project that integrates with **Atlassian Jira REST API** to automate issue creation, management, and workflow tasks.

-This project demonstrates real-world backend/API automation using Python.

 ---

-# 📌 Features

-* Create Jira issues automatically using Python
-* Bulk issue generation (automation loop)
+# 🧠 What this project does

-* REST API integration with Jira
+* Connects Python to Jira API
-* Secure authentication using API token
+* Authenticates using API token
-* Git + GitHub workflow ready project
+* Fetches Jira projects
+* Creates issues automatically
+* Can be extended for full automation workflows

 ---